Nathaniel Lord Britton

-Nathaniel Lord Britton (January 15, 1859 – June 25, 1934) was an American botanist and taxonomist who co-founded the New York Botanical Garden in the Bronx, New York.
+Nathaniel Lord Britton (1859 – 1934) was an American botanist and taxonomist who co-founded the New York Botanical Garden in the Bronx, New York.

 Early life

-Britton was born in New Dorp in Staten Island, New York to Jasper Alexander Hamilton Britton and Harriet Lord Turner.
+Britton was born on the 15 of January 1859 at New Dorp, Richmond County, New York (state) to Jasper Alexander Hamilton Britton and Harriet Lord Turner.
 His parents wanted him to study religion, but he was attracted to nature study at an early age.

 He was a graduate of the Columbia University School of Mines and afterwards taught geology and botany at Columbia University.
 He joined the Torrey Botanical Club soon after graduation and was a member his entire life.
+Britton was an elected member of the United States National Academy of Sciences, the American Academy of Arts and Sciences, and the American Philosophical Society.
 He married Elizabeth Gertrude Knight, a bryologist, on August 27, 1885.
 They had met when she joined the club and were lifelong collaborators in botanical research.

 New York Botanical Garden

 During their honeymoon in 1888, they visited Kew Gardens, which led to his wife proposing a botanical garden for New York at a Torrey Club meeting.
 Together, they campaigned to bring about the NYBG.
 Britton left Columbia in 1895 to become the first director of the New York Botanical Garden, a position he held until 1929.
 He was on the first Board of Managers for the institution, along with Andrew Carnegie, J. Pierpont Morgan, and Cornelius Vanderbilt II.
 He engendered substantial financial support for the botanical garden by naming plants after wealthy contributors.